ostef/42-ft_linux/README.md

 # ft_linux
 This project is a LFS project.
 The requirements of this project are satisfied by following LFS 8.4, which is what I did.

+In the .bashrc file, the MAKE_JOBS variable must be changed to match your machine's capabilities.
+In the prepare-filesystem-files.sh script, make sure your username is used for the chowns.

 ## Pitfalls
 * Building the packages must be done using the LFS user, not root (make sure the LFS user has access to $LFS/tools and al)
 * Newer versions of make do not play well with older versions of glibc's build system.
 To downgrade to version 4.3, get it from wget https://ftp.gnu.org/gnu/make/make-4.3.tar.gz, build and install it and add /usr/local/bin to the PATH.